Tickles-BV/bulk-api-ce/app/code/Magento/WebapiAsync/README.md

 # WebapiAsync

-**WebapiAsync** Extends Webapi extension and provide functional to process asynchronous requests.
-It handle asynchronous requests, schedule, publish and consum bulk operations from queue.
+**WebapiAsync** Extends Webapi extension and provides functions to process asynchronous requests.
+It handles asynchronous requests, schedules, publishes and consumes bulk operations from queue.